 Proteins are made up of amino acids.
 Some amino acids are are attracted to water while others are repelled.
 When you whisk the egg white mixture you add air to it.
 The amino acids which are repelled by water attach to the air.
 The more you whisk or beat the mixture the more amino acid covered bubbles you create, making the mixture fluff up.
 The sugar acts as a stabiliser helping the amino acids bond together.

-Why don’t you use the yolk in meringue?
+Question: Why don’t you use egg yolk in meringue?

 Egg yolks contain fat which interferes with how the proteins arrange themselves, stopping the mixture fluffing up.